chipguyhere/RuggedPaxCompanion/README.md

 6. Two door contact inputs, and logic for handling double-doors.

+7. Use a regular dry-contact doorbell switch to transmit the "doorbell pressed" message to the Paxton Net2 ACU.

 # Setup

 This firmware is designed to work on a board that is pre-flashed for an out-of-box experience.